open-dynamic-robot-initiative/trifinger_simulation/docs/index.rst

    :maxdepth: 2
    :caption: Getting Started

-   Installation <installation>
+   Installation <getting_started/installation>

 .. add basic usage example here

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Ease of Use with a Real Robot

-   Simulation vs Real Robot <simvsreal>
-   Interface with a Real Robot <driverinterface>
-   Timestep Logic <timesteplogic>
+   Switching between the Real Robot and the Simulated Robot in this Simulation <simreal/simwithreal>
+   The RealFinger <simreal/real_finger>
+   Switching between the Real Robot and the Simulated Robot in the Real Robot API <simreal/realwithsim>
+   Switching between Non-real-time and Real-time Behaviour <simreal/simvsreal>
+   "Real" and "Non-real" TimeSteps <simreal/timesteplogic>

 .. toctree::
    :maxdepth: 1
    :caption: API Documentation

-   The SimFinger Class <sim_finger>
+   The SimFinger Class <api/sim_finger>
-   The TriFingerPlatform Class <trifingerplatform>
+   The TriFingerPlatform Class <api/trifingerplatform>

 Indices and tables